Distribution management system: Switching Schedule & Safety Management

 In territories such as the UK a core function of a DMS has always been to support safe switching and work on the networks.
 Control engineers prepare switching schedules to isolate and make safe a section of network before work is carried out, and the DMS validates these schedules using its network model.
 Switching schedules can combine telecontrolled and manual (on-site) switching operations.
-When the required section has been made safe, the DMS allows a Pemit To Work (PTW) document to be issued.
+When the required section has been made safe, the DMS allows a Permit To Work (PTW) document to be issued.
 After its cancellation when the work has been finished, the switching schedule then facilitates restoration of the normal running arrangements.
 Switching components can also be tagged to reflect any Operational Restrictions that are in force.

 The network component/connectivity model, and associated diagrams, must always be kept absolutely up to date.
 The switching schedule facility therefore also allows 'patches' to the network model to be applied to the live version at the appropriate stage(s) of the jobs.
 The term 'patch' is derived from the method previously used to maintain the wallboard diagrams.